joysonnw/SCT_ML_1/README.md

    ```
 3. Usage

-Train the Model
-Run the training script to fit the model and save it as house_price_model.pkl:
+Train the Model by Running the training script to fit the model and save it as house_price_model.pkl:

    ```bash
    python lr_model.py